AztecProtocol/aztec-packages/circuits/cpp/barretenberg/cpp/src/barretenberg/smt_verification/README.md

         In case you want to create two similar circuits with the same solver and schema, then you should specify the tag(name) of a circuit.

 	Then you can get the previously named variables via `circuit[name]`.
+    Or if you want to check the value without the name you can simply call `circuit[idx]`.
 4. Terms creation

 	You are able to create two types of ff terms: